Andy Mangan

-Andrew Francis Mangan (born 30 August 1986) is an English former footballer who played as a striker.
-He is currently a first-team coach at Bristol Rovers.
+Andrew Francis Mangan (born 30 August 1986) is an English professional football manager and former player who played as a striker.
+He is currently the assistant coach of Campeonato Brasileiro Série A club Botafogo.

 Career

 Blackpool

 Born in Liverpool, Mangan began his career with Blackpool at the age of 15.
 He was with the club for three years, scoring 49 goals in reserve and youth team football.
 Mangan made his professional debut at the age of 17 in a 1–0 defeat to Chesterfield on 24 April 2004.
 He made just one further professional appearance at Blackpool under Steve McMahon's management and his replacement, Colin Hendry, loaned Mangan to Northern Premier League Premier Division side Hyde United.
 He scored two goals in seven appearances, helping the club to secure the league title.
 Mangan was released by Blackpool at the end of the 2004–05 season.

 Accrington Stanley

 Mangan was heavily linked with a return to Hyde the following season, but he rejected them in favour of a full-time contract with Conference Premier side Accrington Stanley, after impressing during the club's pre-season schedule.
 After making his debut in a 1–0 win over Canvey Island on 13 August 2005, Mangan scored his first goal for the club in his third appearance during a 3–1 defeat to Cambridge United.
 In his first full season, Mangan played in 45 league and cup games, scoring ten goals, and was primarily used as a substitute.
 His goals helped Accrington gain promotion to The Football League at the end of the 2005–06 season; the first time the club had achieved this in 50 years.
 In his second year at the club, Mangan became frustrated with his lack of starts.
 From his 38 total appearances, of which only five were made in the starting XI, he scored six goals.
 At the end of the 2006–07 season, Mangan was offered a two-year deal by Accrington, but rejected it in favour of League Two side Bury, having appeared in a pre-season friendly for the club against Everton.